ConjurTech/slate/source/includes/rest/_orders.html.md

 #### Atomic Swap Orders

-Atomic Swap orders can be created through this endpoint, the Atomic Swap contract needs to be approved if the offer_asset is on the ETH blockchain.
+Atomic Swap orders can be created through this endpoint.
-Refer to the [Approved Spenders](#approved-spenders) section for more information.
+The [swap pricing](#get-swap-pricing) endpoint can be used to determine the expected amount that will be received for a swap.

 #### HTTP Request